Places to Stay

 Beer and Wine to Go (no spirits in Hot Springs)

 This is a place you must go.
-Daniel, Wayne and the staff can help you with hiking gear, maps, shuttle services, shipping and receiving packages, fuel by the ounce, and grocery/ trail food items.
+Wayne and the staff can help you with hiking gear, maps, shuttle services, shipping and receiving packages, fuel by the ounce, and grocery/ trail food items.

 Hours: 9am-5pm; They stay open until 6pm on Fri and Sat during hiker season.